yandex-cloud/docs/en/data-transfer/operations/endpoint/target/yt.md

             * **Store raw data**: If this option is selected, all unprocessed changes will be retained in the table with the `_wal` postfix.

-            * **Column with a shard index**: The number of shards and the name of the sharding column to record the value, calculated based on the value of the other column.
+            * **Column with a shard index**: Number of shards and name of the sharding column to record the value, calculated based on the value of the other column.

+            * **Additional indexes**: Specify the columns to create separate tables for.
+The specified columns will be used as primary keys in these tables.

-   * **Cleanup policy**: The cleanup policy for activation, reactivation, and reboot processes.
+   * **Cleanup policy**: Cleanup policy for the activation, reactivation, and reboot processes.
 The default value is `Drop`.

 {% endlist %}